 What are File Fragments?

-Fragments are data pieces located on different places of hard drive.
+Fragments are data pieces located on different places of a hard drive.
 It sounds strange but it is what is it is.

 For instance, you create a new Microsoft Excel file, that file exists on your desktop or your document folder.
 You can perform different operations on it, edit, remove, insert or anything you want.
 You think that this all happening in one place, but in reality, this is happening on different locations on hard drive.

-The only problem with Fragmentation is that the existence of data on different locations is time consuming which impacts the performance of the drive as well as the system.
+The only problem with Fragmentation is that the existence of data on different locations is time-consuming which impacts the performance of the drive as well as the system.

 Fragmentation can be understood by the example of a card game.
 The card game requires an entire deck of cards.
 Before playing the game you have to find the deck first.
 If the cards are spread across the room and collecting them would take time compared if they are nicely organized on the table.

-The separated form of deck of cards is called fragmentations which represents the fragmented data on a hard drive, the organized deck of card represents defragmentation which allows you to access data from a particular location.
+The separated form of a deck of cards is called fragmentations which represents the fragmented data on a hard drive, the organized deck of the card represents defragmentation which allows you to access data from a particular location.